 In IEA, signs and symptoms can happen because of infection or because of slowly increasing intracranial pressure (ICP).
 More common symptoms are fever, headache, lethargy, nausea, vomiting, and photophobia.
 More common signs are papilledema, sinus drainage, cranial nerve palsies, and focal neurologic deficits.
 Many times, IEA is a complication of surgery or other invasive processes, and that makes the diagnosis extra difficult since the focus is on the primary process and procedure and not the complication.
 Anyone who has a fever and headache should be considered for this diagnosis especially if there has been a recent intracranial or head/neck surgical procedure.
 This is even more critical when there are sources of infection present in the head and neck region, for example, sphenoid/ethmoid sinusitis or chronic otitis media.

 Lab findings for these patients are nonspecific.
-Patients may have a mild leukocytosis and elevated C-reactive protein.
+Patients may have mild leukocytosis and elevated C-reactive protein.
 Blood cultures are positive in SEA but not so in IEA.
 Conventional radiography of the spine may not be helpful in SEA because osseous destruction can be absent.
 Bone and gallium scans and even computed tomography are equivocal and can delay definitive diagnostic testing.
-The gold standard for diagnosis of SEA is myelography which has mostly replaced by MRI.
-MRI is as sensitive and specific as CT-myelogram.
+The gold standard for diagnosis of SEA is myelography which has mostly replaced by magnetic resonance imaging (MRI).
+MRI is as sensitive and specific as computed tomogram (CT)-myelogram.

 For IEA, CT or MRI are diagnostic with the latter showing more details.
 Nowadays, CT-guided needle aspiration is more frequently used in both entities all across the world.